Earthquake. Moral Injury and Resilience.

 February 6 and Healthcare Workers

-The earthquakes on February 6, 2023, shook Turkey and caused thousands of casualties.
-Immediately after the earthquake, healthcare workers worked with great dedication in the treatment and care of earthquake victims.
-They pushed the boundaries to save lives, reduce losses, and minimize damage.
-This process affected them negatively, both physically and mentally.
-Among these were participating in or witnessing practices that conflicted with their own values and beliefs.
-So, what kind of traces did this leave on them?
+The earthquakes on February 6, 2023, shook Turkey and resulted in thousands of deaths.
+Immediately following the earthquake, healthcare workers labored to treat and care for the victims with great dedication.
+They pushed the limits to save lives, minimize losses, and reduce damage.
+This process took a toll on them both physically and mentally.
+Among the challenges they faced was participating in or witnessing practices that conflicted with their professional values and beliefs.
+So, what kind of traces did this experiences leave on them?

 February 6 earthquake